mbednarek360/Zuul/README.md

 # **Zuul**
-Rust / Curses implementation of World of Zuul for CASci.
+Rust TUI implementation of World of Zuul for CASci.

 ---